littlefattiger/DDIA/DDIA/chapter9.md

 Consensus algorithms and total order broadcast

 ZooKeeper and etcd are designed to hold small amounts of data that can fit entirely in memory

+Usage of ZooKeeper tools:
+* Allocating work to nodes
+* Service discovery.
+Although service discovery does not require consensus, leader election does.
+* Membership services.
+A membership service determines which nodes are currently active and live members of a cluster.